Jahsays/Quick_Fire_Project/README.md

 # Quick_Fire_Project
-A simple application to manage students stored in a mongodb database.
+A simple application to manage students data stored in a mongodb database.